flatironinstitute/sciware/24_Types/main.md

 - Note these docs privilege exhaustiveness over readability...

+## Outline

+- Basics
+  - Installation
+  - Syntax
+  - Allowed types
+- Dealing with parameterized types
+- Using the Type System
+- Type Inference
+- Maybe some live coding?

 ## Vocab

 - **Static analysis** (SA)--tools that tell you things about your code just from